UK ships will be able to carry armed guards - Cameron

-Britain is one of only a few countries with major shipping fleets to currently ban armed guards on its vessels, alongside countries such as Japan, Greece and the Netherlands.
+Britain is one of only a few countries with major shipping fleets to currently ban armed guards on its vessels, alongside the likes of Japan, Greece and the Netherlands.

-In an interview with the BBC, Cameron said that Britain now planned to licence guards to carry firearms on ships.
+In an interview with the BBC, Cameron said that Britain now planned to license guards to carry firearms on ships.

 "The evidence is that ships with armed guards don't get attacked, don't get taken for hostage or for ransom and so we think this is a very important step forward," Cameron said.